Book San Luis Reservoir Fishing Trip

 Swimming, horseback riding, hiking, biking, wildlife viewing, and camping are just a few of the things you can do here.

-The reservoir state recreation area is also popular among anglers because it offers them some unforgettable fishing adventures.
+The reservoir state recreation area is also popular among anglers, offering unforgettable fishing adventures.

 Camping

-Visitors can choose between the Basalt campground, San Luis Creek camping, Los Banos Creek, and Medeiros campgrounds.
-The latter campgrounds operate on first-come-first-serve bases, while a reservation is needed for setting up your tent or parking an RV in the former campgrounds.
+Visitors can choose from the Basalt campground, San Luis Creek, Los Banos Creek, and Medeiros campgrounds.
+The latter campgrounds operate on a first-come, first-served basis, while a reservation is needed for setting up your tent or parking an RV in the former campgrounds.

 The Romero visitor center will provide information on camping facilities near the lake, spots for RV hookups, and regulations for trailers and campers.